Dyspepsia: 8 Strategies to Improve Indigestion

 Dyspepsia is often related to difficulty processing food in the digestive tract.
 Many people with dyspepsia have low stomach acid and insufficient digestive enzyme levels.
 Adequate levels of both are necessary for proper digestion and nutrient absorption.

 Digestive enzyme supplementation is an effective and safe alternative to manage dyspepsia symptoms (6).
-A fantastic digestive enzyme supplement is SuperDZyme.
-Taking SuperDZyme with meals helps to reduce stress on the digestive system, improve the digestion of food and absorption of nutrients, reduce inflammation in the gut, and improve digestive issues.
+Taking digestive enzymes with meals helps to reduce stress on the digestive system, improve the digestion of food and absorption of nutrients, reduce inflammation in the gut, and improve digestive issues.

 A common misconception is that indigestion is caused by excess stomach acid.
 On the contrary, many people have low stomach acid.
 You can improve stomach acid levels by consuming liquid nutrition during the day with at least half of your meals in an easily digestible form.
 Squeezing fresh lemon juice or apple cider vinegar on meat and vegetables can help pre-metabolize the food.